Tested by NexraGear Tech Team | Last Updated: May 2026

 | Comfort issues | You’ll stop wearing it; 40% of returned rings cite fit problems |

-The 2026 Context: Oura discontinued direct Gen 3 sales in late 2025, but Amazon and retailers still stock it at $349.
-Meanwhile, Gen 4 launched October 2024 with “Smart Sensing” technology that adapts to your finger—a feature that sounds minor but solves Gen 3’s biggest real-world complaint: data gaps during movement or temperature changes.
+The 2026 Context: Oura discontinued direct Gen 3 sales in late 2025, but Amazon and retailers still stock it at discounted prices around $249–$349.
+Meanwhile, Gen 4 launched October 2024 starting at $349 (silver and black finishes), with premium finishes (brushed silver, stealth black) at $399, and gold/rose gold at $499.

 Oura Ring Gen 3 vs Gen 4: Complete Specifications